OfficialTeamUIX/UIX-Lite/Shortcuts/README.md

 The following is an example to create a shortcut to the game "Fable" located at F:\\Games\\Fable.

-- Browse to Shortcuts\\Games\\ create the folder names Fable
+- Browse to Shortcuts\\Games\\ and create the folder named Fable.
-- Then copy the shortcut file default.xbe that you extracted from the Shortcut.zip to Shortcuts\\Games\\Fable\\
+- Then copy the shortcut file, default.xbe that you extracted from the Shortcut.zip, to Shortcuts\\Games\\Fable\\
 - Next edit the default.cfg in your favorite text editor and put the path to the target .xbe file on F: drive. i.e. F:\\Games\\Fable\\default.xbe
 - Save the changes and copy the default.cfg to Shortcuts\\Games\\Fable\\
 - Repeat the above for all of your F: drive titles.